RB Consulting Hi res Logo

 People buy with emotion and justify with logic.
 Stories tap into emotion.
 They make your brand human, your value tangible, and your mission unforgettable.

-But the most effective stories aren't focused on your accomplishments—they’re focused on your audience’s goals, challenges, and potential.
+The most effective stories aren’t focused on your accomplishments—they’re focused on your audience’s goals, challenges, and potential.

 The best stories answer questions like: